 Free People of Color

-The social and cultural life of creoles of color, as many of these French-speaking free colored people were called, reflected their unique position in the South.
-They developed mores and customs to protect themselves from the periodic hostility of whites, or the possibility of being mistaken for slaves.
-They formed tightly knit social and family clans, socialized with one another, attended church together, provided an education for one another’s children, and arranged for marriage of their children within the clan.
+The social and cultural life of Creoles of color, as many of these French-speaking free people of color were called, reflected their unique position in the South.
+They developed mores and customs to protect themselves from the periodic hostility of whites, or the possibility of being mistaken for enslaved people.
+They formed tightly knit social and family clans, socialized with one another, attended church together, provided education for one another’s children, and arranged for marriage of their children within the group.
 Whenever possible, they clustered together in the same residential neighborhoods and farming districts.
 In New Orleans they attended the opera, theater, horse races, cockfights, and circuses.
-On Grand Opera nights, a portion of the gallery at the Theatre d’Orleans was occupied by gens de couleur, including several patrons of the theater.
+On Grand Opera nights, a portion of the gallery at the Théâtre d’Orléans was occupied by gens de couleur, including several patrons of the theater.
 In rural settings, they hunted, fished, rode horses, shot at targets, gambled, and traveled to nearby towns for sporting events.
-This exclusiveness, maintained through intermarriage, was largely to protect their property and to separate themselves from slaves.